 C. Agreement States also are requested to submit final regulations or other final generic LBR for review.
 The requested submittal should include requirements satisfying the compatibility and health and safety (H&S) designations associated with equivalent regulations of the Commission.

-D. To assist States in promulgating compatible regulations or other generic LBR within three years of the effective date of changes in NRC regulations, NRC staff prepares and publishes a Chronology of NRC Amendments.
-Included in the chronology is identification of each regulation, the specific sections modified or established by the regulation change, the effective date of the change, and the compatibility or health and safety designation.
-This information will also be found in the Regulation Toolbox on the FSME website.
+D. To assist States in promulgating compatible regulations or other generic LBR within three years of the effective date of changes in NRC regulations, NRC staff prepares and revises the Chronology of NRC Amendments through the State and Tribal Communication letters.
+Included with the chronology is identification of each regulation, the specific sections modified or established by the regulation change, the effective date of the change, and the compatibility or health and safety designation.
+This information will also be found in the Regulation Toolbox on the NMSS website.

 IV.
 ROLES AND RESPONSIBILITIES